ka-ching-as/take-home-assignment-junior-ios/README.md

 * When products have been added to the shopping basket, they should be visible on the main page along with a total, that is the sum of the retail prices of all the products added to the basket.
 * Be creative with this.
 We want to see a functional app that demonstrates knowledge with the platform and the language.
 When in doubt, make an executive decision. *Functionality is more important than the look and feel*.
 If you finish early, feel free to polish it up.
 * For instance: If the same product is added twice you are welcome to either show it twice in the basket - or show it once with a quantity of 2.
 That is up to you.
 You may choose to add functionality to display further details about a product - like the description, but only do this if you have the time.
-* Once finished, send a link to your fork of the repository to jobs@ka-ching.dk
+* Once finished, send a link to your fork of the repository to operations@ka-ching.dk

 # Some tips